rjackowens/eBay-Search-Automation-Tools/README.txt

 This tool requires an installation of Python3.

 Getting Started:
 Download all files included within GitHub repository.
 Edit the config.py file with your eBay developer key.
-In the

 Built With:
 eBay FindingService - API framework used